luisamesty/Amerpsoft-iDempiere-community/README.md

 - Updated for Idempiere release 10 - June 2023
   See release-10 branch.
 - Updated for Idempiere release 11 - January 2024
+- Updated for Idempiere release 12 - May 2025
-- Under Test - See release-11_LPY branch.
+- Under Test - See release-12 branch.

 <p align="left">(<a href="#readme-top">back to top</a>)</p>